spiceai/samples/gardener/README.md

 }
 ```

-Here you can see the window of time inferred on (`start` to `end`), the action Spice AI recommends ("close_valve"), and Spice AI's confidence in that recommendation.
+Here you can see the window of time inferred on (`start` to `end`), the action Spice AI recommends ("close_valve"), and Spice AI's confidence in that recommendation expressed as a percentage.
 You can learn more about inferencing through the Spice AI API in the [documentation](https://crispy-dollop-c329115a.pages.github.io/#/api/README?id=api).

 ## Next steps

-- Review the [Spice AI documentation](https://crispy-dollop-c329115a.pages.github.io/#/?id=reference) on the Pod manifest
+- Learn more about the [Spice AI API](https://crispy-dollop-c329115a.pages.github.io/#/api/README?id=api) and how you can use it to integrate with your app.
+- Review the [Core Concepts](https://crispy-dollop-c329115a.pages.github.io/#/concepts/README) of Spice AI and how they can help you better leverage its capabilities.
+- Try out the other [samples](../README.md) in this repository.